-SteelSeries Qck Prism Review: Not Necessary, But (Kind of) Worth It
+SteelSeries Qck Prism Review: Not Necessary, But Mostly Worth It

-But after I unpackaged the Qck and put it into action, I quickly realized that its selling points are really its ubiquity and its intuitive design -- not its RGB capabilities.
+After I unpackaged the Qck and put it into action, I quickly realized that its selling points are really its ubiquity and its intuitive design — not its RGB capabilities.

 Size and Surface Usability